Constructive feedback: Why it is important and how to give it

 For feedback to be fully constructive, you should tell them why it is important instead of telling them what they could do.

-For instance, it is needless to say an employee should come to the office at the right time because he already knows that timeliness is important.
+For instance, it is needless to say, an employee should come to the office at the right time because he already knows that timeliness is important.
 But you can instead concentrate on the real issues like; customers waiting for a long time.
-It would be best if you could frame your feedback where the real problem lies.
+It would be best to frame your feedback where the real problem lies.

 It might be possible that an employee cannot know an issue.
-That is why in this case, it becomes essential to give employees a feeling of how this particular issue can impact you as well as the rest of your business.
-All I want to say on this point is that the more detailed and precise you make your feedback, the more it will be constructive.
+That is why, in this case, it becomes essential to give employees a feeling of how this particular issue can impact you as well as the rest of your business.
+All I want to say on this point is that the more detailed and precise you make your feedback, the more constructive it will be.

 With the help of ProofHub, you can give more precise feedback to your employees regarding their work.
-ProofHub has a powerful online proofing tool and you can use it to give feedback on files quickly and without any hassle.
-Using this option you can mark the file or design on the area it needs improvement and even can add comments in the form of feedback.
+It has a powerful online proofing tool that you can use to give feedback on files quickly and without any hassle.
+Using this option, you can mark the file or design in the area in which it needs improvement and even add comments in the form of feedback.

 Constructive feedback examples with scenarios

 The feedback that is constructive heavily depends on the choice of your words.
-Apart from this, strong communication as well as emotional intelligence is also one of the main factors in giving positive feedback.
-To help you in providing constructive criticism to your employees here are the different scenarios, So let’s explore these:
+Strong communication and emotional intelligence are also among the main factors in giving positive feedback.
+To help you provide constructive criticism to your employees, here are the different scenarios let’s explore:

-Scenario 1: John is a capable and dedicated employee, but lately, he has been lacking in work performance and is not fully focused on work, therefore delivering the projects after the deadline.
-Instead of admonishing, you need to assure him that you have seen his work behavior change and would love to find the solution for it.
+John is a capable and dedicated employee, but lately, he has been lacking in work performance and is not fully focused on work, therefore delivering the projects after the deadline.
+Instead of admonishing them, you must assure them that you have seen his work behavior change and would love to find the solution.

-Feedback: “John, I know how committed you are to your work and we are really happy that people like you are working in our organization.
-But recently I have noticed that you are not able to fully concentrate on your work and therefore are missing the deadlines for your assignments.
+Feedback: “John, I know how committed you are to your work, and we are really happy that people like you are working for our organization.
+But recently, I have noticed that you cannot concentrate on your work fully and, therefore, are missing the deadlines for your assignments.
 But that is not like you as you always finish your work before the deadline.
-That is why I have decided that I want to discuss with you if you are facing any problems regarding your work so I can help you with that.”
+That is why I have decided to discuss with you if you are facing any problems regarding your work so I can help you.”

-Scenario 2: Andrew is an employee who is very good at his work, but recently he has been showing up late at the office.
-Coming into the office means that he is missing important details regarding work, thus this is affecting the workflow of the entire team.
-So, now in this situation, you need to make him aware of this matter and know what is the reason behind it, and explain how his coming late is affecting your entire team.
+Andrew is a very good employee at work, but recently, he has been showing up late at the office.
+Coming into the office means that he is missing important details regarding work; thus, this is affecting the workflow of the entire team.
+So, now, in this situation, you need to make him aware of this matter, know the reason behind it, and explain how his lateness is affecting your entire team.

-Feedback: “Andrew, I have noticed that you are showing up at the office late, therefore missing important information regarding work that was discussed in the meeting.
+Feedback: “Andrew, I have noticed that you are showing up late at the office; therefore, you are missing important information regarding the work discussed in the meeting.
 This can affect your work and the workflow of the entire team.
-I see that you have been performing well at your work for the past few months, but you can do even better if you come to the office at the right time.”
+You have been performing well at work for the past few months, but you can do better if you come to the office at the right time.”

 You are also free to discuss with me if there is something that is affecting your arrival at the office.
 We can also work on making a plan so that you do not miss any future meetings and have updated information regarding your work.”

-Scenario 3: Austin is working remotely and is not responding to any messages and emails regarding work.
+Austin is working remotely and is not responding to any messages and emails regarding work.
 Not cooperating with leadership does not enable them to know if he has started working on a project.
-So if you are working in this kind of environment where you are unable to meet physically, then you need to make sure that you emphasize regular virtual meetings with him.
+So if you are working in this kind of environment where you cannot meet physically, then you need to make sure that you emphasize regular virtual meetings with him.

 Feedback: “Austin, last week I emailed you to know the status of your project, but I have not received any answer from you.
 I am unable to get any information regarding your project.
 To ensure that everyone is on the right track and does not miss the deadline, I would appreciate it if you responded to these emails.